 Practice act: A physical therapy practice act is a statute defining the scope and practice of physical therapy within the jurisdiction, outlining licensing requirements, and establishing penalties for violations of the law.

 Regulation: A rule of order prescribed by a superior or competent authority, typically by various federal government departments and agencies, that has the force of law.
-Most commonly, at the state level, regulations give further definition to terms ...
+Most commonly, at the state level, regulations give further definition ...